Breaking News | COVID-19: Second wave ravaging our land, claiming many lives, says LUTH CMD

 “Unlike what we witnessed in the first wave, this one is even more easily transmitted and deadlier too.

-“It is, therefore, imperative for everyone, first and foremost, accept that COVID-19 pandemic is not over, and we must prepare to confront it all over again.
+“It is, therefore, imperative for everyone, first and foremost, to accept that the COVID-19 pandemic is not over, and we must prepare to confront it all over again.

 “In a period when the `enemy’ has doubled back and is attacking us ferociously, we seem to be celebrating a false victory and denying the danger is still around us.